IBM-Cloud/docs/troubleshoot/index.md

 You click the **Deploy to Bluemix** button, but the Git repository is not found and cannot be cloned in DevOps Services.
-The **Cloning repository** step does not complete successfully.
+The "Cloning repository" step does not complete successfully.
 Therefore, the app cannot be deployed to {{site.data.keyword.Bluemix_notm}}.
 {: tsSymptoms}

 This problem might occur because of the following reasons: